if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

-An abstract class to provide a mechanism to control an object based on controller input.

-As this is an abstract class, it cannot be applied directly to a game object and performs no logic.
+Provides a base that all object control locomotions can inherit from.

+**Script Usage:**
+  > This is an abstract class that is to be inherited to a concrete class that provides object control locomotion functionality, therefore this script should not be directly used.

 ### Inspector Parameters